preludeorg/community/docs/operator/advanced/api.md

 you own both sides of the connection (client and server), we are optimizing for preventing network sniffing, not trust between the client and server.

+#### Custom SSL certificates

+---

+You can install custom SSL certificates by creating a `configs` directory in your workspace folder (portal.prelude.org folder) and dropping a `key.pem` and `cert.pem` into the folder.
+Once you restart Operator, the new certificates will be loaded.

 ### Authentication

 ---